rio-fujimiya/HLSphere/README.md

 # HLSphere

-Mapping colors in an image to HSL color space sphere
+Mapping colors in an image to HLS color space sphere

 Retrieves the image on the clipboard.
 If not found, the latest image in the current directory is retrieved.